Flying Rhino Junior High: Telecast and home media

 The show was originally aired on Teletoon in Canada from 3 October 1998 until the final episode aired on 22 January 2000.
 Repeats were formerly aired on YTV in the 2000s until the early 2010s.
-Internationally, the show is aired on CBS (part of the "CBS Kidshow" block) in the U.S., Cartoon Network in the Netherlands, CITV in the United Kingdom, TF1 in France, Super RTL in Germany, Nickelodeon and HBO Family in the Latin America, Top Kids in Poland, Rai 3 in Italy, and ABC 5 in Philippines.
-In 1999, the show has been released on VHS by Alliance Atlantis.
-As of 2022, the show is now streaming on Tubi.
+Internationally, the show is aired on CBS (part of the "CBS Kidshow" block) in the U.S., Cartoon Network in the Netherlands and UK, CITV in the United Kingdom, TF1 in France, Super RTL in Germany, Nickelodeon and HBO Family in the Latin America, Top Kids in Poland, Rai 3 in Italy, and ABC 5 in Philippines.
+In 1999, Alliance Atlantis released a VHS compilation titled "From the Files of Flying Rhino Junior High", containing the episodes "Underwaterworld", "The Game", and "Comic Book Chaos".

-Cancellation

-On 2 February 2000, US network CBS announced that they had cancelled the show on 22 January 2000.